klimdanick/dashboardjs/README.md

 This IOT middleware was created to make an expandable platform that could potentialy do enything you want with sensor data.
 It is a desktop aplication to use as smart thermostat and an web application to vieuw the sensor data more indept.

-I wanted to create this to monitor the CO2 gases that are released when i am soldering in my room, so that i can ventilate the room when its nesserery.
+I wanted to create this to monitor the CO gases that are released when i am soldering in my room, so that i can ventilate the room when its nesserery.

 So i had to create the dashboard and some hardware to sense the co2.